thenerdery/dot-net-standards/Project_Docs.md

 Each project MUST have a README markdown file explaining the purpose of the project and a quick overview of the architecture or notable patterns used.
-The readme file SHOULD also include relevant external links and references to other documentation internal to the project.
+The README file SHOULD also include relevant external links and references to other documentation internal to the project.

 Common sections of a README file are.